haoqindeng/haoqindeng.github.io/_pages/about.md

   - /about.md
 ---

-I am currently an undergraduate student at the Department of Electrical and Computer Engineering, University of Southern California.
-I am expected to receive B.S degrees in Electrical and Computer Engineering in 2022.
+I am an incoming PhD student at the University of Washington in Seattle, Department of Electrical and Computer Engineering.

+I graduated from the University of Southern California, Viterbi School of Engineering.
+I received my B.S in Electrical and Computer Engineering and my M.S. in Electrical Engineering in 2022.

-My current research interests include:
+My current/past research interests include:

 * Optical/Photonic Computing
 * Quantum Computing